joshua-hvmn/SIA/README.md

 *Note: If you receive a permission denied error, you might need to make the sia file executable with* `chmod +x sia`

-The SeaXNG secret key is stored in the .env if you need it.
+The SearXNG secret key is stored in the .env if you need it.

 **Optional:**